Surgery may provide relief from epileptic seizures when medications aren't working.

 The surgeon creates a relatively small window in the skull, depending on the type of surgery.
 After surgery the window of bone is replaced and fastened to the remaining skull for healing.

 You'll be in a special recovery area to be monitored carefully as you awaken after the anesthesia.
 You may need to spend the first night after surgery in an intensive care unit.
 The total hospital stay for most epilepsy surgeries is usually about three or four days.

 When you awaken, your head will be swollen and painful.
 Most people need narcotics for the pain for at least the first few days.
 An ice pack on your head also may help.
 Most postoperative swelling and pain resolve within several weeks.

-You''ll probably not be able to return to work or school for approximately one to three months.
-You should rest and relax the first few weeks after epilepsy surgery and then gradually escalate your activity.
+You'll probably not be able to return to work or school for approximately one to three months.
+You should rest and relax the first few weeks after epilepsy surgery and then gradually increase your activity level.

-It''s unlikely that you would need intensive rehabilitation as long as the surgery was completed without complications such as stroke, paralysis or loss of speech.
+It's unlikely that you would need intensive rehabilitation as long as the surgery was completed without complications such as a stroke or loss of speech.

 The outcomes of epilepsy surgery vary depending on the type of surgery performed.
 The expected outcome is seizure control with medication.